Unicron: Animated series

-The Transformers
+The Transformers: The Movie

 The character Unicron first appears in the opening scene of 1986's The Transformers: The Movie, immediately making clear his goal by consuming the small world of Lithone.
 Subsequently, when the Decepticons Megatron, Skywarp, Thundercracker, and the Insecticons are set adrift in space and left to die following a furious battle with the Autobots, Unicron appears before them and offers Megatron a deal: in exchange for a new body, and new troops, Megatron will destroy the Autobot Matrix of Leadership, the only thing that can stand in Unicron's way.
-Thus, Unicron rebuilds Megatron into a new and more powerful body and rechristens him to Galvatron.
+Thus, Unicron rebuilds Megatron into a new and more powerful body and rechristens him Galvatron.
 He then uses the battered bodies of the other Decepticons and creates Scourge, the Sweeps and Cyclonus.
 Unicron also gives Galvatron a vessel, and Galvatron begins to carry out his assigned task, although he is loath to do so.
 When Galvatron shows any signs of opposition to Unicron's will, Unicron inflicts agonizing torture in his mind to coerce him into obedience.

 Following Unicron's consumption of Cybertron's two moons, Galvatron obtains the Matrix from Ultra Magnus, believing he can use it to bring Unicron under his control.
 Attempting to open the Matrix to intimidate Unicron, Galvatron only prompts his transformation into robot mode and is swallowed by the planet-eater.
 Unicron lays waste to Cybertron, halted briefly when the young Autobot rookie, Hot Rod, crashes a Quintesson spacecraft through his eye.
 Finding Hot Rod inside Unicron's body, Galvatron suggests an alliance against their common enemy.
 However, Unicron inflicts his mental torture upon Galvatron, forcing him to fight Hot Rod.
 Hot Rod seizes the Matrix from Galvatron during the fight and becomes Rodimus Prime.
 Rodimus throws Galvatron into space, freeing him from Unicron's mind-control.
 Rodimus opens the Matrix within Unicron, destroying his body, leaving only his head, which becomes a moon of Cybertron.